mauriciopoppe/interval-arithmetic/README.md

 ## Thanks

-We'd like to thank Mauricio Poppe for this wonderful library he's created which is great to build upon and also learn how to craft beautiful pieces of javascript code.
+We'd like to thank Mauricio Poppe for this wonderful library and documentation he's created which are great to build upon and also learn how to craft beautiful pieces of understandable code.

 2015 © Mauricio Poppe